 If you’re on SiteGround, which is what I recommend, then you can use the following nameservers:

 Step 2: Change the Nameservers of the Domain

-In this step, you will log into Namecheap’s [affiliate link] dashboard.
+In this step, you will log into Namecheap’s dashboard.
 To do so, click on “Sign In”, on the top left (image 5).
-After you sign in, in the next page you will see your domain name or a list of all the domains you own (if you have multiple domains).
+After you sign in, on the next page you will see your domain name or a list of all the domains you own (if you have multiple domains).
 Next to the domain name, you will see a button that says “Manage”; click it (image 6).
 This will take you to the next page, and somewhere around the middle of this page, you will see the default nameservers.

 It should say something like “Namecheap BasicDNS”.
 Click to open the drop-down, and choose “Custom DNS”.
 And then change the two default DNS to the ones from your hosting company.
-Double check to make sure everything looks good, and then click on the little green checkmark to save the nameserver changes (image 7).
+Double-check to make sure everything looks good, and then click on the little green checkmark to save the nameserver changes (image 7).